gc3-uzh-ch/gridka-school/tutorial/tutorial.rst

 Create glance service and endpoint:

-We have to create an endpoint for the imageing service.
+We have to create an endpoint for the imaging service.
 This is to be done on the **auth-node**, so please login there and follow the steps:

 * Setup the environment: